 - Focused presentation of research findings.
 The relevant pieces of information should be presented using tables and/or figures.
-Further requirements are discussed in the Section Formal Requirements. - Results should be presented in a way that the reader can get an answer to the research questions (and eventual hypotheses).
+Further requirements are discussed in the Section Formal Requirements. - Results should be presented in a way that the reader can get an answer to the research questions (and eventual hypotheses) and finds the links back to the theoretical perspectives.

-7. Conclusions
+7. Discussion and Conclusions

-- Short summary of research questions (and eventual hypotheses), research methodology and empirical findings. - A general, theoretical interpretation of the empirical findings. - Unanswered/open questions, suggestions for future research and policy change on the part of an organization/state.
+- A general, theoretical interpretation and consequences of the empirical findings. - Short summary of research questions (and eventual hypotheses), research methodology and empirical findings. - Unanswered/open questions, suggestions for future research and policy change on the part of an organization/state.